spookyahell/RDtool/README.md

       -h, --help                     | show this help message and exit

-      --addMagnet ADDMAGNET          | add a magnet
+      --addMagnet ADDMAGNET          | add a magnet (Don't forget to quote it!)

       --apitoken OR -t APITOKEN      | set the API token, get it from real-debrid.com/apitoken